moj-analytical-services/iceberg-evaluation/docs/README.md

 1. Why did we decide to investigate [Apache Iceberg](https://iceberg.apache.org/)?
 2. How did we evaluate [Apache Iceberg](https://iceberg.apache.org/) for our use cases?
-4. Conclusion, risks and roadmap
+4. Conclusions, risks and roadmap

 ---